 Which layout is best for a family friendly kitchen?

-When designing a layout for a family friendly kitchen, open-plan is generally seen as the best choice, but there are other solutions.
+When designing a layout for a family friendly kitchen, open-plan is generally seen as the best choice because they allow for a smooth flow of people, but there are other solutions.

 ‘Open-plan kitchens can be used for anything – from cooking and entertaining to relaxing, working from home and doing school homework,’ says Sally Hinks.
 ‘If you are committed to an open-plan scheme, it’s important to consider all the roles that the space will play and understand how you are going to use it.